-The annual election of Members of the Board of Selectmen & School Board Members is held on the third Monday in March of each year at the Washburn Civic Center.
-The polls are open from 9:00 PM to 8:00 PM.
-On Tuesday, 7:00 PM the meeting reconvenes at the Washburn District High School where residents vote on the articles presented in the warrant in open town meeting.
+Members of the Board of Selectmen & School Board Members’ annual election is held on the third Monday in March of each year at the Washburn Civic Center.
+The polls are open from 9 AM to 8 PM.
+On Tuesday, 7 PM, the meeting reconvenes at the Washburn District High School, where residents vote on the articles presented in the warrant in an open town meeting.

-The State typically holds Elections on the second Tuesday in June and first Tuesday in November of each year.
-The Primary Election is held on the second Tuesday of June of each even numbered year, while the General Election is held on the first Tuesday in November also in each even numbered year.
+The State typically holds Elections on the second Tuesday in June and the first Tuesday in November of each year.
+The Primary Election is held on the second Tuesday of June of each even-numbered year, while the General Election is held on the first Tuesday in November also in each even-numbered year.
 Referendums may be held at either the June or November election.
-The polls are open from 8:00 AM to 8:00 PM at the Town Office located at 1287 Main Street, Washburn.
+The polls are open from 8 AM to 8 PM at the Town Office located at 1287 Main Street, Washburn.

 - Restrictions on Political Activities on Election Day

 - Notes of Procedure – Notice of Warrant